ipfs/ipfs-docs/docs/how-to/websites-on-ipfs/link-a-domain.md

 In a few minutes, you'll be able to go to `Your_Domain.eth/` and view your website.
 Note the trailing slash `/`.
 Because `.eth` is not a registered DNS top-level domain, it is normally inaccessible through regular browsers.

 [Eth.link](https://eth.link/) provides a way for any browser to access your website.
-Just append `.link` to your domain `Your_Domain.eth.link`.
+Just append `.link` to your domain.
+For example, `Your_Domain.eth.link`.
 There are no additional steps required for this.

 ## Handshake

 Handshake is a blockchain built specifically for DNS.

-When you attempt to visit a website like github.com, your browser will first need to figure out how to get to .com’s servers.
+When you attempt to visit a website like GitHub.com, your browser will first need to figure out how to get to .com’s servers.
 To find .com, your browser will consult something called the root zone file — you can think of it like a spreadsheet where Column A are the top-level domains like .com, .net, .org, .io, and Column B are the servers each TLD points to.
 Controlling the root zone file is a single entity called ICANN, and they alone dictate whether you’re allowed to have a top-level domain.

 Handshake is shifting control of the root zone file away from ICANN to a decentralized blockchain.
 From a practical standpoint, Handshake provides fully decentralized and uncensorable top-level domains that you can own and use for your websites.
 To learn more, visit the [Namebase Learning Center](https://learn.namebase.io).